Richard Crashaw: English Revolution

 Crashaw began writing poems influenced by the George Herbert's collection The Temple—an influence likely derived from Herbert's connection to Nicholas Ferrar.
 Several of these poems Crashaw later collected in a series titled Steps to the Temple and The Delights of the Muses by an anonymous friend and published in one volume in 1646.
-This collection included Crashaw's translation of Giambattista Marinis Sospetto d'Herode.
+This collection included Crashaw's translation of Giambattista Marini's Sospetto d'Herode.
 In his preface, the collection's anonymous editor described the poems as having the potential to induce a considerable effect on the reader—it would "lift thee Reader, some yards above the ground."
 According to contemporary accounts, Crashaw's sermons on this subject were powerful and well-attended, but no records of them exist today.